 The Arkansas Department of Health currently uses the Behavioral Risk Factor Surveillance System (BRFSS) to inform public health initiatives and has included the Cognitive Decline and Caregiver Optional Modules in the past.
 Continued collection of these modules in future years is needed to ensure a strong evidence base and serve as a potential indicator of progress over time.
 Data collection is also conducted by several partners utilizing community surveys, forums, and specific needs assessments.

 Comprehensive needs assessments are at the core of a state's ability to effectively develop, implement and maintain strategies that improve the health and well-being of people throughout the state.
-The Arkansas Department of Health has expertise in developing and conducting needs assessments and can use that expertise to ensure that cognitive health, cognitive impairment, and caregiving are assessed.

-Comprehensive needs assessments will improve the state's ability to effectively develop, implement and maintain strategies that improve the health and well-being of people throughout the state.
+These needs assessments will improve the state's ability to effectively develop, implement and maintain strategies that improve the health and well-being of people throughout the state.
 The Arkansas Department of Health has expertise in developing and conducting needs assessments and can use that expertise to ensure that cognitive health, cognitive impairment, and caregiving are assessed.
 Ensuring these findings help guide the implementation and direction of the Arkansas State Alzheimer's and Dementia Plan is essential.
 These findings can also influence other government plans including the state health improvement plan.